rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 correlate to Alatyr'-dialect paradigms and the tendencies in some parts of the KozlovkaMokshalei dialect.

 <pgNo>14</pgNo>
-14

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Subsequent descriptions of the Erzya language demonstrate higher proﬁciency of the writers in the language.
 F. J. Wiedemann published a second grammar of the Erzya language in 1865, where he was able to extrapolate upon the ﬁndings of Gabelentz